Teachers of PE

 In the PE and Dance Faculty we want all students to participate and engage in activities that they will find enjoyable and rewarding.
-We will promote healthy, active lifestyles and ensure that students have high aspirations to help them succeed and progress.
-Our faculty strives to develop excellence in the performance of sports and to instil a lifelong commitment to physical activity.
+We will promote healthy, active lifestyles that lead to both good physical and mental well-being and ensure that students have high aspirations to help them succeed and progress.
+Our faculty strives to develop excellence in the performance of sports and dance and to instill a lifelong commitment to physical activity.

 Throughout Key Stage 3 students are taught PE in mixed ability groups.
 Students receive 2 hours of PE a week.
 Assessments are completed every half term to track and monitor the progress of students in each activity.
 Feedback is provided to students in terms of the skills they are working towards or have mastered.
 Targets for further improvement are then shared with students.
 Students complete 1 homework task every half term.